Brain and Cognition

 Urban Mental Health

-This Research Priority Area aims to unravel new pathways to improve Urban Mental Health that takes into account the complexities and dynamics of mental health problems and mental health disorders in an urban environment.
+The Urban Mental Health research priority area aims to unravel new pathways to improve Urban Mental Health that takes into account the complexities and dynamics of mental health problems and mental health disorders in an urban environment.

 Youth, Education and Development

-In the priority area Yield, participants conduct multidisciplinary research into the bio-ecology of human development, from childhood to young adulthood.
+In the rresearch priority area Yield, participants conduct multidisciplinary research into the bio-ecology of human development, from childhood to young adulthood.
 It brings together perspectives from medicine, child development, psychology, educational sciences, communication studies, economics and psychometrics.